yoshioterada/Office-365-Excel-REST-API-for-Java/README-4-Tomcat.md

 # For Tomcat User

-If you would like to this sample application on Tomcat, please modify pom.xml file and create 2 file for CDI configuration ?
+If you would like to run the application on Tomcat,</br> please modify pom.xml file and create 2 file for CDI configuration ?

 ## 1. Please add following dependencies in pom.xml.